 - What metrics should you track?

-Customer lifecycle will always enable companies to understand the experience of the customers based on your product as well as enlighten you on the actions to take.
-Every stage must be arrived at after the customer has taken a specified action.
+Customer lifecycle enables companies to understand the customer experience as well as enlighten you on the actions to take.
 For instance, the action can be signing up, creating proposals, making payments, renewing solutions, and so on.

-Companies like Freemium companies will always focus on the customer lifecycle because everyone can sign up and make payments for the products.
+Freemium companies will always focus on the customer lifecycle.
 Such companies include Dropbox, Slack, and more.
 There are also companies that sell software that have high prices.
 They may need sales cycles that are longer.
 Their implementation will focus more on sales funnel.

 Content strategy does not start and come to an end with marketing.
 The sales team and the customer success team should always make their contribution to the content creation.
-The marketing team should always plan for content that they are going to use for prospect conversion at the funnel’s end.
+The marketing team should always have a content plan.
+This plan is mainly for prospect conversion at the funnel’s end.

 Awareness content will make minimum impact on prospects conversion to customers.
-Even so, companies keep producing awareness content as well as me-too content and they are typically seen as low-quality content.
+Companies keep producing low-quality contents like ‘awareness contents’ or ‘me-too’ contents.

 Educational content will always cut across every level of customer lifecycle as well as the sales funnel.
 Companies should give this the most focus and treat it as a priority for content marketing.